jfgid/TagSystem/README.md

 }
 ```
 There is a drawback with this implementation because, although this code seems tail-recursive, the used compiler (g++-11 v11.2.0) doesn't employ tail-call optimization (even with the -O2 option) and the computation of the last tag sequences (the 3-tag system defined by E. Post with the initial word "baabaabaabaabaabaabaa") fails with a segmentation fault.

 ## Functional implementation

-### By using folds with the algorithm std::accumulate
+### By using the algorithm std::accumulate
-Still as a stylistic exercise, the tag sequences generation is implemented in the file "genTagSeqAccu.cpp" with folding and the algorithm std::accumulate :
+Still as a stylistic exercise, the tag sequences generation is implemented in the file "genTagSeqAccu.cpp" with the algorithm std::accumulate :
 ```
 template<ProdRuleFunc ProdRule, int DelNum, int MinLen>
 string genNextTag(const string& curTag, const string&)